 Planned surgery performance - Queensland

+Despite performing better than the national average in both planned surgery metrics measured by the AMA in 2023‒24, Queensland still has room to improve their performance.
 Queensland’s median wait times were the best in the country for the first 15 years of the 21st century, but now patients are waiting almost twice as long for planned surgery than they were 20 years ago.

 Figure 5: Median waiting time for planned surgery (days) — Queensland

-Figure 6: Percentage of category 2 planned surgery patients admitted within the recommended (90 days) - Queensland
+Figure 6: Percentage of Category 2 planned surgery patients admitted within the recommended (90 days) — Queensland

 Public hospital expenditure - Queensland